 No, I see it.
 He's waking.

-Green, groggily eyes lifted, and for some seconds, all was one hue of color.
+Groggy eyelids lifted, revealing flat, green orbs, and for some seconds, all was one hue of color.
 Primary colors slowly blended into the hazy shapes, as they began to sharpen.
 Distant chattering tuned into focus.
 Axl tried to lift his head, but found himself connected to a machine on the back of his head.
-A transparent membrane floated over him, and scores of little lasers and grips danced over his face.
-He was lying on a platform, securely strapped on so he would not slide away from his comfortable position.
+A transparent membrane floated over him, and scores of little lasers and grips danced over his face as he found himself sitting on a metallic seat.
 It took him some time to recognize that he was inside a repairing capsule.
 Off to his left, three figures stood closely together and toward the glass.
-One was a deep shade of blue, with a bright red gem at the center of his helmet.
-One had light, blonde hair, with a communicating device around her head, and the last character was a brilliant color of crimson, with long, bright blonde hair behind his sharp helmet, which was decorated with a blue, shining gem.
+One wore armor that was a deep shade of blue, with a bright red gem at the center of his helmet.
+One had light, blonde hair, with a headset around her head, and the last character was a brilliant color of crimson, with long, bright blond hair behind his sharp helmet, which was decorated with a blue, shining gem.

 Axl tried hard to understand the muffled voice from behind the glass, but his thought processing was a little stuffy.
 Incoherent sounds escaped his lips.

-"Who would have thought Lumine's final attack could have done so much damage," the blue reploid whispered, and the red one nodded.
+"Who would have thought Lumine's final attack could have done so much internal damage," the blue Reploid whispered, and the red one nodded.

 Nobody seemed to have heard.
 He mustered the strength to speak louder, but the feeling of peace filled him.
-The little instruments hovering slowed, and then retreated into their compartments.
-The restraints unlatched, allowing Axl to hunch in his seat.
+The little instruments operating on him slowed their movements, and then retreated back into their compartments.

 "There, now we should leave him to recover."
-Alia, the navigator, typed in some commands and codes, and left the monitor.
+Alia, the navigator, typed in some commands, and left the monitor.
 "He should be fine in a couple of days."

 Alia furrowed her brow.
-"It's hard to say…it isn't anything that's hurting Axl's functions, but nonetheless there will be scans to find out what it is.
+"It's hard to say... it isn't anything that's hurting Axl's systems, but nonetheless there will be scans to find out what it is.
 For now, we should worry about Axl's recovery."

 "X," Alia called.
 "Let's go.
 Axl's going to be fine."